keerthiparam/PhishMate/README.md

-PhishMate - Spam Mail Detection
+# PhishMate - Spam Mail Detection

-Overview
+## Overview

 PhishMate is a tool designed to detect spam and phishing emails in real-time by analyzing incoming messages.

-Features
+## Features

-1. Real-time Email Monitoring
+### 1. Real-time Email Monitoring

-Monitors incoming emails.
+- Monitors incoming emails.

-Triggers analysis upon receiving new emails.
+- Triggers analysis upon receiving new emails.

-2. Spam Mail Detection
+### 2. Spam Mail Detection

-Content Analysis: Detects common spam indicators such as urgent requests and suspicious wording.
+- **Content Analysis**: Detects common spam indicators such as urgent requests and suspicious wording.

-URL & Link Analysis: Identifies suspicious links and domains.
+- **URL & Link Analysis**: Identifies suspicious links and domains.

-Metadata Evaluation: Analyzes subject lines and attachment types.
+- **Metadata Evaluation**: Analyzes subject lines and attachment types.

-Plan
+## Plan

-Step 1: Idea Refinement
+### Step 1: Idea Refinement

-Define the scope of spam mail detection.
+- Define the scope of spam mail detection.

-Identify key elements for classification.
+- Identify key elements for classification.

-Step 2: Conceptualization
+### Step 2: Conceptualization

-Develop a broad approach for detecting spam patterns.
+- Develop a broad approach for detecting spam patterns.

-Outline necessary steps for an effective detection mechanism.
+- Outline necessary steps for an effective detection mechanism.

-Step 3: Integration Strategy
+### Step 3: Integration Strategy

-Determine how the tool will interact with email systems.
+- Determine how the tool will interact with email systems.

-Identify key data points to extract for analysis.
+- Identify key data points to extract for analysis.

-Step 4: Deployment Strategy
+### Step 4: Deployment Strategy

-Consider how the tool will be shared and accessed.
+- Consider how the tool will be shared and accessed.

-Establish basic usage guidelines.
+- Establish basic usage guidelines.

-Future Enhancements
+## Future Enhancements

-Improve spam detection accuracy.
+- Improve spam detection accuracy.

-Add support for more email providers.
+- Add support for more email providers.

-Enhance user interface for better visualization.
+- Enhance user interface for better visualization.

-License
+## License

 This project is licensed under the Apache 2.0 License.

-Contributors
+## Contributors

-Keerthi K P
+- Keerthi K P

-Shri Sai Aravind R
+- Shri Sai Aravind R